Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Introduction

-Many of studies mainly focus on the relation between the computational capabilities of each robot and the solvability of the given problem.
-This means that the clarification of the required (possibly minimum) capabilities to solve the given problem is an important issue.
-To solve the given problem, many capabilities of each robot should be considered, \eg geometric agreement, scheduler, visibility, transparency, and many others, and many results show that the solvability of each problem deeply depends on these capabilities.
-To clarify the required capabilities for the given problem has many advantages \cite{mobilerobot}, for example, reducing the costs, making easy to expand of the system (scalability), and allowing fault-tolerance.
-Therefore, various distributed coordination problems for autonomous mobile robots are still widely studied in many fields, such as robotics, engineering, or medical science.
+Thus, defining the necessary (possibly minimum) capabilities to solve the given problem is an essential issue.
+Many capabilities of a robot (\eg geometric agreement, scheduler, visibility, and transparency) should be considered to solve a problem, and it has been shown that the solvability of each problem depends deeply on these capabilities.
+Clarifying the capabilities required for the given problem has many advantages, including cost reduction, scalability, and fault tolerance.
+Therefore, various distributed coordination problems for autonomous mobile robots are still widely studied in many fields, such as robotics, engineering, and medical science.